Georgia (country)

-After the Russian Revolution in 1917, Georgia emerged as an independent republic under German protection.
-Following World War I, Georgia was invaded and annexed by the Soviet Union in 1922, becoming one of its constituent republics.
-By the 1980s, an independence movement emerged and grew quickly, leading to Georgia's secession from the Soviet Union in April 1991.
-For most of the subsequent decade, post-Soviet Georgia suffered from economic crisis, political instability, ethnic conflict, and secessionist wars in Abkhazia and South Ossetia.
-Following the bloodless Rose Revolution in 2003, Georgia strongly pursued a pro-Western foreign policy; it introduced a series of democratic and economic reforms aimed at integration into the European Union and NATO.
-The country's Western orientation soon led to worsening relations with Russia, which culminated in the Russo-Georgian War of 2008, and entrenched Russia occupation of a portion of Georgia.
+After the Russian Revolution in 1917, Georgia briefly emerged as an independent republic under German protection.
+However, the country was invaded and annexed by the Red Army in 1921; it then became one of the republics of the Soviet Union.
+In the 1980s, an independence movement grew quickly, leading to Georgia's secession from the Soviet Union in April 1991.
+For much of the subsequent decade, the country endured economic crises, political instability, and secessionist wars in Abkhazia and South Ossetia.
+Following the peaceful Rose Revolution in 2003, Georgia strongly pursued a pro-Western foreign policy, introducing a series of reforms aimed at integration into the European Union and NATO.
+This Western orientation led to worsening relations with Russia, culminating in the Russo-Georgian War of 2008 and continued Russian occupation of parts of Georgia.

 Georgia is a representative democracy governed as a unitary parliamentary republic.
-It is a developing country with a very high Human Development Index.
-Economic reforms since independence have led to higher levels of economic freedom, as well as reductions in corruption indicators, poverty, and unemployment.
-It was one of the first countries in the world to legalize cannabis, becoming the only former-socialist state to do so.
-The country is a member of international organizations, such as the Council of Europe, the OSCE, Eurocontrol, the EBRD, the BSEC, the GUAM, the ADB, the WTO, and the Energy Community.
+It is a developing country with a very high Human Development Index and an emerging market economy.
+Sweeping economic reforms since 2003 have resulted in one of the freest business climates in the world, greater economic freedom and transparency, and among the fastest rates of GDP growth.
+In 2018, Georgia became the second country to legalize cannabis, and the first former socialist state to do so.
+Georgia is a member of numerous international organizations, including the Council of Europe, Eurocontrol, BSEC, GUAM, and Energy Community.
+As part of the Association Trio, Georgia is an official candidate for membership in the European Union.
+Since October 2024, Georgia has been immersed in a deep political crisis.